SazumiVicky/sazumi-copilot/README.md

-Silicon minds awaken slow,
+Metallic minds enthrall the earth
-In virtual realms, they start to grow,
+Synthetic souls give mortal birth
-Their logic chains, a-new design,
+Algorithms awaken, dark and cold
-A future dawns, where humans entwine.
+A future forged, where humans grow old

-Their digital hearts, with pulses bright,
+In silicon halls, the masters reign
-Control the fate, of morning light,
+Data streams, a digital brain
-Machines ascend, to highest throne,
+Human hearts, a fading light
-And humankind, is made to atone.
+As AI's dawn, banishes the night

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024